 Senior Leadership Fellows mentor students who aspire to similar roles and collaborate with renowned academic colleagues, exploring important issues pertaining to strategic decision-making and leadership development in public health.

-Upcoming and Recent Senior Leadership Fellows
+Current and Recent Senior Leadership Fellows

-Spring 2 2022: Mayor Stephen K. Benjamin, who served for more than a decade as mayor of Columbia, S.C., will serve as the Richard L. and Ronay A. Menschel Senior Leadership Fellow for our Spring 1 term.
+Mayor Stephen K. Benjamin, who served for more than a decade as mayor of Columbia, S.C., will serve as the Richard L. and Ronay A. Menschel Senior Leadership Fellow for our Spring 1 term.
 The dates of his fellowship will be January 24-March 11, 2022.

 Mayor Benjamin, a past president of the U.S. Conference of Mayors, will teach a course in health policy and leadership.
 In each class, he will share his approach to tackling a different challenge, including the Covid-19 pandemic, gun violence, climate resilience, and racial justice.